Mar-a-Lago: Security zone

 When President Trump was in residence as president, the Palm Beach region became a zone of temporary flight restrictions affecting flights and air operations severely within a 30 nautical mile (55.56 km) radius.
 Coast Guard and Secret Service secured the two waterway approaches, ocean and lake, and Secret Service cordoned off streets to Mar-a-Lago during the president's visits.
 The Coast Guard also attached an elite Maritime Safety and Security Team with unique capabilities that specialized in maritime security.
 By the third weekend in February 2017, nearby Palm Beach County Park Airport (Lantana Airport) had been shut down for three consecutive weekends, accumulating significant financial losses for multiple businesses.

+Between Trump presidencies

+At the end of his term, Trump went to live at Mar-a-Lago and established an office as provided for by the Former Presidents Act.
+Following the end of his term, Trump and other Republican candidates continued to hold fundraisers at Mar-a-Lago, and Trump continued to hold significant influence over the Republican party, a state of affairs labelled the "Mar-a-Lago machine" by The New York Times.